 Keepsake jewelry is a relatively new way to memorialize loved ones.
 There are many types of keepsake jewelry such as keepsake pendants, ash pedants which are often glass pieces made with the ashes, and even ash bracelets and rings.
 These are small necklaces that may be worn, over or under clothing.
-This kind of keepsake jewelry often has tiny crevasses in which a small amount of a loved one's ashes may be stored.
+This kind of keepsake jewelry often has tiny compartments in which a small amount of a loved one's ashes may be stored.
 With these pieces of tiny-but-precious memorial art, a loved one's memory may always be close at hand.

 Cremations have become ever more common in recent years as many seek this alternative to burial.
 Accordingly the popularity of keepsake jewelry has increased in recent years as the number of cremations across America has increased so dramatically.
 This is especially true in that many more families are becoming more and more comfortable with dividing cremation ashes, which allows them to create a special tribute for more than one family member.